QuadSpinner/GeoGlyph-Docs/docs/Devices/Whorl.md

 [!TIP]
 It is generally recommended that such a powerful warp is added early in the graph, often right after the generator.
 Further filtering and erosion will then add a higher sense of realism.

-Also Whorl can be combined with @Swirl for some interesting effects.
+Whorl can also be combined with @Swirl for some interesting effects.
 [TIP!]